It’s Thanksgiving week! It feels a little different to most of us this year –

 from, without sweating the food cost like one normally would in a

 kitchen.
 I’m using the waste!
-But also a soup that has 3 different squash,
+But also a soup that has 3 different squash, with each their own flavor profile and texture – adds depth and layers of

 flavor.

-Most of the soups I make are free of dairy and gluten and meat because
+Most of the soups I make are free of dairy and gluten and meat because we have a lot of vegetables and they’re delicious.
+However, there is a

 Pork & Six Bean Soup that is smoky and rich and delicious, featuring fall